 GEOG 412 Environmental Impact Assessment (3) Introduction to analytical methods for identifying, measuring, and quantifying the impacts of changes or interventions in resource, human-environment, and other geographic systems.
 Pre: junior standing or higher, or consent.
 (Alt. years) (Cross-listed as PLAN 412)

 GEOG 414 Building Community Resilience (3) Intended to give you a good understanding of the natural forces behind the most common natural disasters, and the human actions that reduce or increase vulnerability to natural disasters.
-A-F only.
 Junior standing or higher.
 (Spring only) (Cross-listed as PLAN 414)

 GEOG 415 Nature-Based Tourism Management (3) Principles of nature-based tourism, including a survey of impacts, objectives, planning, and management systems.
 Junior standing or higher.
 Pre: 324/TIM 324 or TIM 101.
 (Cross-listed as TIM 415) DS